aliasgher1996/brain-tumor-segmentation/README.md

 ## Results

-> Approximate values from the original notebook (`notebooks/`).
-They were not reproduced by running this repository.

 | Task | Metric (test set, 767 slices) | Value |
 |---|---|---|
 | Segmentation (tumour slices) | Dice score | ~0.82 |